CBD Drinks: Diving into the CBD Drinks Rush

 The best part about this beer company?
 Consumers aid more than their health when drinking with Green Times as this company takes a stand against climate change, donating part of their profits to anti-deforestation charity Cool Earth.

-Buy these beers in bulk on Green Times’s online shop (opening March 2020), or pop down to your nearest stockist to give them a go.
+Buy these beers in bulk on Green Times’s online shop.

 London’s Best Venues for CBD Drinks